ClickCease

 5 Steps to Protecting Yourself from an Aggressive Canines

 It is impossible to read whether a dog is friendly or not.
-Sometimes, dogs can look like they are friendly to strangers when they really are planning to react aggressively, and sometimes, dogs that are coming off aggressively are very friendly and want to lick you all over and get pets and affection.
+Sometimes, dogs can appear friendly to strangers when they are actually planning to react aggressively, and sometimes, dogs that seem aggressive are actually very friendly and want to lick you all over, get pets, and receive affection.

 Here are five steps you can take, according to an article on TheStranger.com, to protect yourself from an aggressive dog attack: